FirstTensorLabs/BitAds/README.md

 ### Refund Penalty (multiplicative)

-Given your requirement: if 10% refunds, multiply score by 0.90.
+If we have 10% refunds, multiply score by 0.90.

 General rule: